arshadalisoomro/cca_lunches/README.md

 * Integrates Administrator and End User functions into a common UI for simplicity.

 ### Features - End User
+* View and Order Lunches by Family for an entire week.
+Users of all ages can order lunches in three clicks.
 * Upcoming Lunches report
 * My Account - Summary, Payments, Lunches Ordered
 * PayPal integration